ovh/docs/pages/web/hosting/diagnostic-not-secured/guide.en-gb.md

 #### Scenario 2: the SSL certificate on your Web Hosting plan does not work

-If you have generated a **Let's Encrypt SSL certificate**, click on the `Multisite`{.action} tab and follow the instructions of this [guide](../ssl-certificates-on-web-hosting-plans/#enabling-ssl-on-a-multisite) to activate and/or regenerate the SSL option.
+If you have **generated a Let's Encrypt SSL certificate**, click on the `Multisite`{.action} tab and follow the instructions of this [guide](../ssl-certificates-on-web-hosting-plans/#enabling-ssl-on-a-multisite) to activate and/or regenerate the SSL option.

-If you had ordered a **SSL certificate of our partner [SECTIGO](https://sectigo.com/){.external}**, check if you have received an email offering to renew it.
+If you **ordered a SSL certificate** of our partner [SECTIGO](https://sectigo.com/){.external}, check if you have received an email offering to renew it.
 <br>If necessary, contact the [SECTIGO support team](https://sectigo.com/support){.external} for more information.

 If you have **imported a SSL certificate** from another provider, contact the appropriate support team.